As always, Rush Limbaugh behind this, the Golden EIB microphone.

 Hi, Rush.

-It was it was a Kyle amendment, and they defeated it.
+It was a Kyle Amendment.

 But there already is a law, and based on that law, they have deported several black people that I know, all black.